-Ave Maria -Gounod, played by the Marian Center talented Ball Players during the Eucharistic celebration in honor of St. J. B. Cottolengo.
+Ave Maria -Gounod, played by the Marian Center talented Bell Players during the Eucharistic celebration in honor of St. J. B. Cottolengo.

 The Marian Center is a non-profit (501c3) organization that relies on the support of caring individuals, civic groups, businesses, and philanthropic foundations to carry out its meaningful work.
 Each moment of Marian Center History –whether a new building or a new program- can be traced back to financial donations that made those moments possible.